BlobbyOfficial/snake-game/README.md

 ## This website is moving!
 Thanks a lot to anyone who played this fun and simple game.
-It will soon be hosted on the [Classic-Games-Hub](https://classic-games-hub.blobbyofficial.com).
+It will soon be hosted on the [Classic-Games-Hub](https://classic-games-hub.blobbyofficial.com) very soon.
+It is moving due to it being such an old and low quality game.
+The new version will be a lot better, and there will be lots more games to play!

 ---